BritishGeologicalSurvey/BritishGeologicalSurvey.github.io/_posts/2020-11-13-python-forking-vs-spawn.md

 As with forking, the child processes are independent of each other and the parent.

+Neither method copies running threads into the child processes.

 The full output is below and can be summarised as follows: